All Episodes

 And they've been saying them a lot longer than Hugo Chavez has.

-For everything Mahmoud Ahmadinejad says, we can find countless Democrats, millions of them, who've been saying the same thing about Americans.
+For everything Mahmoud Ahmadinejad says, we can find countless Democrats, millions of them who've been saying the same thing about Americans.

 They try to destroy John Bolton's career in life.

-Smear and destroy their political opponents.
+They do nothing but smear, smear and destroy their political opponents.

-The list goes on and on and on.
+Ted Turner, the list goes on and on and on.

-I can give you John Kerry, I could give you Pelosi, I can give you Harry Reed, Howard Dean.
+I could give you Harry Reid, Howard Dean.

-So every time you get outraged at something Hugo Chavez says, remember he's a Piker.
+So every time you get outraged at something Hugo Chavez says, remember he's a piker.

 He's late to the party.